adikabintang/kuliah/kungliga/management_of_networks/project/task_4/task_4_adika_bintang_s/adika_bintang_s.task_4.md

 The abosulte correlation value indicates the strength of the relation ship, while the sign of the value shows the direction of the relationship [1].

 The heuristic method also shows how many features we need to build such a reliable model in a heuristic way.
 If the number of features included in a model is less then 6, the NMAE is relatively high.
 If the number of features is more than 6, the NMAE is steeply reduced.
 We can say that 8 features is the good number of features to build a model, whereas if we give more than 8, it will not significantly improve the model.
-The method shows that we need 8 features at least, which are plist-sz, totsck, runq-sz, ldavg-1, cswch/s, file-nr, all_%%usr, and %%memused to build a reliable model.
+The method shows that we need 8 features at least to build a reliable model.

 ## Correlation matrix showing the correlation between variable